sburghart/sburghart/README.md

 ## Hi there

-## I'm a life-long learner and educator passionate about student development and mentorship.
+# I'm a life-long learner and educator passionate about student development and mentorship.
+- I'm always looking to collaborate on best practices in graduate education.
+- I'm always trying to learn more about automating and improving processes that help me do my job.

 <!--
 **sburghart/sburghart** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.